 The Holy Father Pope Benedict XVI, recalling that “this year (2008) the beginning of Lent coincides providentially with the 150th anniversary of the first apparition of Our Lady at Lourdes”, said in his Angelus reflection on the 1st Sunday of Lent “the message which Our Lady still offers at Lourdes recalls the words Jesus said at the beginning of his public mission and that we hear so often in these first days of Lent: ‘Convert and believe in the Gospel, pray and do penance.
 Let us respond to the call of Mary who echoes that of Christ and let us ask Her to help us ‘enter’ Lent with faith and live this season of grace with deep joy and generous commitment” (Benedict XVI, Angelus 10 February 2008).
 (Agenzia Fides 13/2/2008; righe 47, parole 662)

-The Blessed Virgin ("The Immaculate Conception") who wears a white dress, blue belt, and a rose on each foot.
-Things to Do:
+Symbols and Representation: The Blessed Virgin ("The Immaculate Conception") who wears a white dress, blue belt, and a rose on each foot.

 - Watch The Song of Bernadette, a masterpiece filmed in 1943.

-- Bring flowers (roses would be appropriate) to your statue of Our Lady at your home altar, especially if you have a statue of Our Lady of Lourdes.
+- Set flowers in front of your statue of Our Lady at your home altar, especially if you have a statue of Our Lady of Lourdes.

-- Obtain some Lourdes holy water and give the parental blessing to your children (see link).
+- Obtain some Lourdes holy water and give the parental blessing to your children.

 - See the website of the Grotto of Lourdes.